riganti/dotvvm-docs/Pages/bootstrap-for-dotvvm/v5/changing-theme.md

 # Use Bootstrap 5 Dark Theme

-Boostrap for DotVVM allows you to change a default Boostrap theme to customize the look and feel of their application.
+Bootstrap for DotVVM allows you to change a default Bootstrap theme to customize the look and feel of their application.
 This feature is available through a new attached property, `Theme.Value`.
-The property can be added to any html tag or control and support both binding or hard-coded values.
+The property can be added to any HTML tag or control and support binding or hard-coded values.

 ## Example

 First, let's add theme property to the `body`.
-This way the theme change will be applied to all components on the page.
+This way, the theme change will be applied to all components on the page.

 ```html
 @viewModel DotVVM.Bootstrap5.Samples.ViewModels.MasterPageViewModel, DotVVM.Bootstrap5.Samples